mdsr-book/mdsr/cran-comments.md

   sub-directories of 1Mb or more:
     data   6.2Mb
 * We plead for mercy with respect to the package size.
 The data sets included are used in the corresponding book, and are necessary for reproducibility.

+* checking for future file timestamps ...
+NOTE
+* I don't know what this is about but I think it is spurious.

+* There is an error on Win-devel based on the unavailability of the `utf8` package, but I don't think that anything I can fix.

 ## Reverse dependencies